News & Stories

 We believe that all children and young people should have a voice.
 Behind every child or young person we work with there is a story, which they are best placed to tell.
 They might not have decided the beginning, or the middle, but they can re-write the ending.

-Mon Jun 6| Blog Policy & Research
+Mon Jun 6| Policy & Public Affairs Blog

 The Mental Health Act Consultation: Our Response